Almost and quasi Leinster groups: Introduction

-Since $q$ is odd, it follows that $p$ is odd, therefore $p^{k-1}+\dots+p+1$ is odd, and is thus equal to $2^r-1$.
-In addition, $2^{r-1}=p-1$.
-We get that: $2p-3=p^{k-1}+\dots+p+1$.
+Since $p^k$ is odd, it follows that $p$ is odd.
+Together with the fact that $k$ is odd, we get that $p^{k-1}+\dots+p+1$ is odd.
+Since $p-1$ is odd, it follows that $2^{r-1}|(p-1)$.
+Also, because $2^r-1$ is prime, it divides just one of the factors in the right-hand side.
+Both the factors in the right hand side are greater than $1$; it follows that $2^{r-1}=p-1$ and $2^r-1=p^{k-1}+\dots+p+1$.
+We get that: $2p-3=p^{k-1}+\dots+p+1$, which is equivalent to $p^{k-1}+\dots+p-2p=-4$.
 Since $p$ is odd, this has no solutions.\\ This concludes the proof. \end{proof} \begin{example} Using GAP \cite{GAP}, we found $4$ solutions for \eqref{eq:perfect}:

-They were obtained by checking the first $39$ perfect numbers. \end{example} While even perfect numbers are characterized, no odd perfect numbers are known: \begin{conjecture} There are no odd perfect numbers. \end{conjecture}
+They were obtained by checking the first $39$ even perfect numbers. \end{example} While even perfect numbers are characterized, no odd perfect numbers are known: \begin{conjecture}[\cite{Guy}, Page 71] There are no odd perfect numbers. \end{conjecture}

 Now, we can present the analogues concepts for groups.
 We start with the definitions of the functions $D$ and $\delta$.